On this page you'll find answers to some of the questions we're asked about Knowledge Transfer Partnerships (KTPs) with Anglia Ruskin University.

 We employ the graduate, but they'll be based at your company full-time, working to company hours and with company holidays.
 All administration relating to the graduate's employment is the responsibility of Anglia Ruskin University.

 Project development is monitored by the KTP Associate, the academic, the company supervisor and the KTP regional advisor.
-Quarterly meetings are attended by the KTP Associate, the company supervisor, KTP manager and KTP regional advisor.
+Quarterly meetings are attended by the KTP Associate, the academic and company supervisors.

 Academics supervise the KTP Associate (graduate) and offer consulting support to your company, spending typically half a day per week on-site.